lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 - MacCulloch, pp. 866--901.
 - Sanneh, ch.
 7.
 - Documents on missionary societies in Africa.
+- **Short writing assignment 7:** Missions Christianity in Africa was closely connected with colonization, and yet African Christians have also become independent of European and American churches.
+What were the processes by which that independence was gained?
+Draw on your readings for today, but also from earlier weeks, and you may reference Christianity in Asia as well if you wish.
+Write two full double-spaced pages.

 ### Tuesday, April 20: Colonization and Decolonization

 - MacCulloch, ch.
 24.
 - Sanneh, ch.
 4.
 - Complete reading Achebe, _Things Fall Apart_.
 (Whoever has ears to hear: start this book in plenty of time.
-As you read, the section involving missionaries and Christianity in the denouement will obviously be our focus, but that episode depends on the narrative structure of the entire novel.)
+As you read note that the section involving missionaries and Christianity in the denouement will obviously be our focus, but that episode depends on the narrative structure of the entire novel.)

 ### Thursday, April 22: Pentecostalism